NavyaDurgam98/SkillArcade/Sprint_1.md

 ## User Stories:
 - Created 7 user stories spanning the features/user requirements of the Skill Arcade application.
-- Addition of more user stories depends on the scope of the project and resource availability in the future.
+- Addition of more user stories for later sprints.
 - These user stories can be found under the issues tab with the label [userstories](https://github.com/NavyaDurgam98/SkillArcade/issues) in this repository.